tensorflow/mesh/README.md

 * Lower-latency parallel inference (at batch size 1).

-## The Mesh-TensorFlow Approach to Distributed Computation
+## The Mesh TensorFlow Approach to Distributed Computation

 * A "Mesh" is an n-dimensional array of processors, connected by a network.